-The Board of Directors of the Federation of Migros Cooperatives has overall responsibility for corporate compliance.
+The Board of Directors of the Federation of Migros Cooperatives (FMC) has overall responsibility for compliance.

-Migros has a central compliance function that is allocated to the FMC Legal & Compliance Directorate as a administrative department of the FMC Chief Executive Officer.
-It also has direct access to the Chairman of the Board of Directors.
-A quarterly report is submitted to the Executive Board and the Audit Committee of the Board of Directors on compliance incidents as well as on the implementation status of the Group-wide Migros compliance management system and relevant compliance incidents.
+Migros has a central compliance function that is allocated to the FMC Legal & Compliance Directorate as a staff unit of the FMC Chief Executive Officer.
+It has direct access to the Chair of the Board of Directors at all times.
+A quarterly report is submitted to the Executive Board and the Audit Committee of the Board of Directors on compliance activities, the implementation status of the Group-wide Migros compliance management system and relevant compliance incidents.

-In line with its strategy and the principles of the UN Global Compact, Migros is committed to acting responsibly and within the law and to fighting corruption in any form.
-Its compliance system is therefore based on a code of conduct that applies to all employees of the Migros Group companies.
+As a fundamental element of its strategy, Migros is committed to acting responsibly and within the law, and to combating corruption in any form.
+Its compliance management system is therefore based on a code of conduct that applies to all employees of the Migros Group companies.

-The eleven principles contained in it are consolidated by various internal guidelines and information sheets.
-For the companies of the Migros Group, the guidelines on prevention of corruption and observance of competition and cartel law and data protection provisions are minimum requirements of the compliance system and training is provided on a regular basis, tailored to the different target groups.
+The twelve principles contained in it are consolidated by various internal guidelines and information sheets.
+For the companies of the Migros Group, the guidelines on prevention of corruption, conflict of interest, adherence to competition and cartel law, and compliance with data protection provisions are the minimum requirements of the compliance system and training is provided on a regular basis, tailored to the different target groups.

 In this respect, the integrity of employees is paramount.
-Migros expects all its employees to take responsibility for their actions, to show consideration for people, society and the environment, to follow rules and to report any breaches to the relevant internal reporting office.
+Migros expects all its employees to take responsibility for their actions, to show consideration for people, society and the environment, to observe laws and rules and to report any breaches to the relevant internal reporting office.

-In addition, employees of companies of the Migros Group based in Switzerland also have access to the web-based, internal advisory office M-Concern.
+In addition, employees of Migros Group companies in Switzerland and some foreign companies also have access to the web-based, internal advisory office M-Concern.
 Incidents can be reported to it anonymously.
-A formal procedure is in place for dealing with reported grievances.
+Structured procedures are in place for dealing with reported grievances and for internal investigations.

 The FMC Board of Directors is regularly informed about the risk situation of the Migros Group companies and the strategic business units by the Executive Board.
-Based on this information, it assesses the influence of the main risks on the strategic business units and consequently decides on further measures.
+Based on this information, it assesses the impact of the material risks on the strategic business units and then makes a decision on further measures.